 Remember how I said the M1 MacBook Pro wasn’t bulletproof?
 Let’s talk about that.

 This machine has its quirks.
-If it didn’t, Apple wouldn’t sell next-gen models and that’d bring down their valuation form $2 trillion to around $1.5 trillion and that’s unacceptable.
+If it didn’t, Apple wouldn’t sell next-gen models and that’d bring down their valuation from $2 trillion to around $1.5 trillion and that’s unacceptable.

 So please read this and know that Apple will give you what it gave you before but took it away because you liked it and made you cry and now that you wanted it so bad they’re going to give it back to you and you’ll buy it because what you bought now doesn’t have what you wanted because Apple took it away in the first place.